XingFramework/xing-book/workflow_fe.md

 ###<a name="state"></a>State

 States are mildly analogous to routes in the backend.
+It's in the States that we make resources available to

-We're going to need tests!
+Firstly, we're going to need tests!

 ###### frontend/test/dogs/dogsStates.js
 ```javascript